 WILDERNESS WALKING SAFARI

-Robyn Flemix, a conservation ecologist by trade, joined the family business in 2017 working in marketing and operations.
-Born in South Africa, to a Zimbabwean family, she grew up in the wild spaces of Namibia and Kenya, returning to South Africa for university and then settling in Botswana in 2011.
-She worked in the Okavango Delta and Chobe regions conducting research and wildlife monitoring until 2017, when she settled in Maun with the arrival of her and Gareth’s first-born daughter, Rayne.
+Robyn Flemix, a conservation ecologist by trade, joined the family business in 2017, working in marketing and operations.
+Born in South Africa to a Zimbabwean family, she grew up in the wild spaces of Namibia and Kenya, completing her university coursework in South Africa, and eventually settling in Botswana in 2011.
+Prior to joining the Walk Botswana team, she worked in the Okavango Delta and Chobe regions of Botswana, conducting research and wildlife monitoring.
+Robyn now lives in Maun with Gareth and their two young children.

-While operating a safari business was never on the agenda for Robyn until she met Gareth, safaris, exploration and all things adventure do indeed run in her blood.
-Descendent of the famous explorer, Henry Hartley, Robyn’s family line established themselves in Southern Africa in the early 1800’s.
-Henry Hartley was in fact the first white man to view the Victoria Falls in Zimbabwe in 1849, years before David Livingstone saw, named and announced the falls under the name of his Queen, Victoria in 1855.
-Henry Hartley and his descendants continued to explore and navigate what was then an unknown continent, recording much of what later geographers and explorers used to circumnavigate Southern Africa.
+While operating a safari business was never on the agenda for Robyn until she met Gareth, safaris, exploration, and all things adventure do indeed run in her blood.
+Descended from the famous explorer, Henry Hartley, Robyn’s family first established themselves in Southern Africa in the early 1800’s.
+In fact, Hartley was the first white man to view Victoria Falls in Zimbabwe in 1849—years before David Livingstone saw, named, and announced the falls under the name of Queen Victoria in 1855.
+Hartley and his descendants continued to explore and navigate what was then an unknown continent, recording much of what later geographers and explorers would use to circumnavigate Southern Africa.

-With a passion and knowledge for the wild spaces and wildlife of Africa, Robyn brings to the business a focus on conservation, continually investigating ways and means to operate the business in a more eco-friendly manner, while working in areas where photographic tourism directly benefits conservation.
+With a passion and knowledge for wild spaces and the wildlife of Africa, Robyn brings a focus on conservation to the business, continually investigating ways to operate in a more eco-friendly manner while working in areas where photographic tourism directly benefits conservation.